thoughtbot/shoulda-matchers/README.md

 ## License

-shoulda-matchers is copyright © 2006-2014 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](MIT-LICENSE) file.
+shoulda-matchers is copyright © 2006-2015 [thoughtbot, inc](https://thoughtbot.com/).
+It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](MIT-LICENSE) file.